-Each of these franchises will have a sum of Rs 50 lakh and will have to acquire a minimum of 16 players and the squad should not exceed 18 players.
+Each of these franchises will have a sum of Rs 50 lakh and will have to acquire a minimum of 16 players and the team strength should not exceed 18 players.

-The players will be divided into four categories.
-Category A will include players from India and IPL and Category B will include all senior players who have played in BCCI state tournaments like Vijay Hazare Trophy, Ranji Trophy and Syed Mushtaq Ali Trophy.
+The players will be categorized into four categories.
+Category A will include players from India and IPL, while Category B will include all senior players who have played in BCCI state tournaments like Vijay Hazare Trophy, Ranji Trophy and Syed Mushtaq Ali Trophy.

 Category C will consist of players from all other BCCI tournaments and Category D is for all registered KSCA players.

-According to B.K.
-Sampath Kumar, Maharaja Trophy Commissioner and Vice President, KSCA: Last year’s tournament was a huge success.
+BK Sampath Kumar, Maharaja Trophy commissioner and vice-president of KSCA, said: Last year’s tournament was a huge success.
 We saw many young players taking advantage of the opportunity.
 We want more young players from Karnataka to showcase their potential.